metanorma/metanorma-macos-setup/README.md

 It is highly recommended to run the script regularly to keep your computer up to date.
-Once the script has been installed, you'll be able to run it at your convenience by typing `laptop` and hitting `return` in your Terminal.
+Once the script has been installed, you'll be able to run it at your convenience by typing `metanorma-setup` and hitting `return` in your Terminal.

 Debugging
 ---------